 - Supports both single color and tuneable-white light.

 - Supports white-tuning and intensity control for Human Centric Lighting (HCL) or Circadian Lighting schemes.

 - A number of different lights can be designated as emergency lights.

 - Provides a range of power/current outputs to serve a variety of different light fixture types.

 The CoreSync EcoSystem Alliance brings together a range of companies to provide network connected services in commercial buildings and everyday life.
 Learn More

-The CoreSync Advanced Lighting Sensor is a low voltage sensor platform leveraging network-connected Molex CoreSync infrastructure for digital building applications.
-PIR and ambient light data can be granularly collected by Molex sensor array, utilized for advanced lighting control, transferred to BMS or other 3rd-party systems or cloud...
+The CoreSync Advanced Lighting Sensor is a low voltage sensor platform leveraging network connected Molex CoreSync infrastructure for digital building applications.
+Occupancy and ambient light data can be granularly collected by Molex sensor array for advanced lighting control.
+Data can...

-CoreSync Ceiling Mounted Occupancy Sensors are wireless and self-powered, providing a cost-effective way to control energy use in unoccupied rooms.
-The CoreSync Ceiling Mounted Occupancy Sensor harvests solar energy from indoor light and uses radio frequency technology to communicate wirelessly...
+EnOcean Occupancy Sensors, Ceiling Mount are wireless and self-powered, providing a cost-effective way to control energy use in unoccupied rooms.
+The EnOcean Occupancy Sensors, Ceiling Mount, harvest solar energy from indoor light and use radio frequency technology to communicate wirelessly...

-The Advanced Environmental Sensor is a low voltage sensor platform leveraging network-connected Molex CoreSync infrastructure for digital building applications.
-Low voltage sensor platform leveraging network-connected Molex CoreSync infrastructure for digital building applications: VOC (volatile organic compounds) temperature, humidity, and pressure data granularly collected by Molex sensor array can be transferred to BMS and/or...
+The Advanced Environmental Sensor is a low voltage sensor platform leveraging network connected Molex CoreSync infrastructure for digital building applications.
+VOCs (volatile organic compounds), temperature, and humidity data granularly collected by Molex sensor array can be transferred to BMS and/or...

 Leave your information below and we'll have a sales representative contact you.